auyer/Threading-flightSales-demonstration/README.md

-# TravelAgencies a threading and Mutex Demonstration for Education with Python
+# TravelAgencies: a threading and Mutex Demonstration for Education with Python

 A educational Python demonstration of Threading and Mutex usage in a ticket selling model.